import tensorflow as tf

 training : bool, optional

-Whether the layer is in training mode (default is False).
+Whether the call is in training mode.

 Returns